 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: Autonomy
+This week’s term is autonomy.

 While autonomy falls more under the umbrella of philosophy than psychology, it also has significant implications when it comes to mental health and mental health care.

 The philosopher Immanuel Kant identified several key elements of autonomy, including both the right and the capacity to make one’s own decisions independently, after personal reflection, and without interference.
 He believed that autonomy is necessary for a meaningful life.
 So what are we supposed to do when our autonomy is taken away?

 The Oxford Handbook of Psychiatric Ethics states that: